Kildavin/Clonegal GAA

-Kildavin/Clonegal GAA is a Gaelic Athletic Association club located in the vilages of Kildavin and Clonegal in County Carlow on the border with County Wexford in Ireland.
+Kildavin/Clonegal GAA is a Gaelic Athletic Association club located in the villages of Kildavin and Clonegal in County Carlow on the border with County Wexford in Ireland.
 The club fields teams in both hurling and Gaelic football.
-In 2026 Kildavin/Clonegal will compete at adult level in the Carlow Intermediate Hurling Championship and also in the Carlow Intermediate and Junior C Football Championships.
+In 2026 Kildavin/Clonegal will compete at adult level in the Carlow Intermediate Hurling Championship and also in the Carlow Intermediate and Junior B Football Championships.

 History

 The first record of organised Gaelic games in the parish was in 1888 when a Clonegal team featuring players from Kildavin was formed.
 Kildavin organised their own team in 1894.
 A game between the two sides in 1912 resulted in amalgamation discussions and the new Kildavin/Clonegal club was officially established on 26 May 1914.
 The teams have operated as individual clubs on a number of occasions since then, however, the united Kildavin/Clonegal club secured the Carlow IFC title in 1998, before winning the Carlow IHC title in 2003.
 The club won the Carlow JHC title in 2023.